rickhellenthal/DevDays-BotFramework-Workshop/Labs/Lab01.md

 In this lab you created a chat bot which can recognize a returning user and handle a few simple commands.
 Nice job!

-In the next lab we will integrate [LUIS](https://azure.microsoft.com/nl-nl/services/cognitive-services/language-understanding-intelligent-service/) with our bot.
+In the [next lab](./Lab02.md) we will integrate [LUIS](https://azure.microsoft.com/nl-nl/services/cognitive-services/language-understanding-intelligent-service/) with our bot.

 <br>

 [Back to the overview](../README.md)

+---

+### Already done?

+You're fast!
+If you want you can take a look at [dialogs within the Bot Framework](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-dialog?view=azure-bot-service-4.0) and [how to implement them](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-dialog-manage-conversation-flow?view=azure-bot-service-4.0&tabs=csharp).
+Try to implement it in your project.

+Dialogs are a central concept within the Bot Framework, using dialogs is a way to manage the conversations your bot has with its users, and keep it more organized.
+Read more about dialogs by following the links above!